 The funeral can be paid for:

-- from a financial scheme the person had - eg a pre-paid funeral plan or insurance policy
+- from a financial scheme the person had, for example a pre-paid funeral plan or insurance policy

 - by you, or other family members or friends

-You can apply for a Funeral Payment if you have difficulty paying for the funeral.
+You can apply for a Funeral Expenses Payment if you have difficulty paying for the funeral.

-You need to get permission from a coroner to move a body for a funeral abroad.
+You need permission from a coroner to move a body for a funeral abroad.
 Apply at least 4 days before you want the body to be moved.